deitch/jstree-grid/README.md

 code after the jsTreeGrid is done loading, just listen for that event.
 An example is in the treegrid.HTML sample page.
 * `select_cell.jstree-grid`: If you click in any individual cell, the jstreegrid will fire a "select_cell.jstree_grid" event on the jstree.
 * `update_cell.jstree-grid`: If you right-click a cell and edit it, when the edit is complete, and if the value has changed, the jstreegrid will fire a `update_cell.jstree-grid` event on the jstree.
+* `resize_column.jstree-grid`: When a column is resized, whether from dragging the resizer or double-clicking it, this event will be fired.

 The signature for the select_cell.jstree-grid handler is: